Photo-art by Steve Wing

 In addition to MG Honaker's and MG McCracken's earlier site reports, the investigation team reviewed facility staff logs/journals and numerous digital recordings pertaining to the incident of the evening of 8 March 2011.
 (ANNEXES 4-20, 38, 94, and 95).

-Further, reviewing available documentation, we find abundant evidence that the 759th MP unit did not receive adequate Disassembly/Termination (D/T) specific training during their mobilization period.
-Specifically, the 759th MP Brigade lacked adequate personnel training for a mission that required mandated D/T procedures outside TCF-12 such as the procedure at Shahid Dastgerdi hereafter detailed.
+Further, reviewing available documentation, we find abundant evidence the 759th MP unit did not receive adequate Disassembly/Termination (D/T) specific training during their mobilization period.
+Specifically, the 759th MP Brigade lacked adequate personnel training for a mission requiring mandated D/T procedures outside TCF-12 such as the procedure at Shahid Dastgerdi hereafter detailed.

 a) Specific (Personnel)

 1. (U) That BG Susan Ellington, Commander, 759th MP Brigade be relieved from Command and given a General Officer Memorandum of Reprimand for the following acts previously referenced in the findings: